Mahadevkharmate/Mahadevkharmate/README.md

 ## 🚀 **About Me**

 - 🔭 I’m currently working on **Machine Learning and Deep Learning projects**.
-- 🌱 I’m constantly learning about **Generative AI, NLP, and Computer Vision**.
+- 🌱 I’m constantly learning about **Computer Vision, NLP and Generative AI**.
-- 👯 I’m looking to collaborate on **open-source ML projects** and **research initiatives**.
+- 👯 I’m looking to collaborate on **open-source ML/DL projects** and **research initiatives**.
 - 🤔 I’m looking for help with ... **New Opportunity as a Data Scientist**
-- 💬 Ask me about **Machine Learning Algorithms,Python,MLOps,Structure for Projects, data pipelines,Database's or AI ethics**.
+- 💬 Ask me about **Machine Learning Algorithms, Deep Learning, computer vision, Python, MLOps, Structure for Projects, modular coding for projects, data pipelines,Database's or AI ethics**.
 - 📫 How to reach me: mahadev.mk294@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/mahadev-kharmate/).
 - 📝 [GitHub](https://github.com/Mahadevkharmate).
 - 😄 Pronouns: He/Him.